ajitmane36/Python-Practice/README.md

-# Python-Practice
+# <ins>`Data Science Python Practice Repository`</ins>

-This repository serves as a practice ground for Python programming in the context of data science.
-It encompasses a collection of code snippets, projects, and exercises aimed at enhancing Python skills specifically tailored for data analysis, machine learning, and data visualization.
+Welcome to the Data Science Python Practice Repository!
+This repository is designed to provide a platform for practicing Python programming in the field of data science.
+It offers a wide range of code snippets and exercises to help you enhance your Python skills, with a particular focus on data analysis, machine learning, and data visualization.